 What Are We Defending When We Defend Democracy?
-James Miller Professor of Politics and Liberal Studies and Faculty Director of the MA in Creative Publishing and Critical Journalism, New School for Social Research
+James Miller Professor Emeritus of Politics and Liberal Studies and founding Faculty Director of the MA in Creative Publishing and Critical Journalism at The New School

 Social Movements and Political Parties in the Making and Unmaking of Modern American Democracy Sidney Tarrow Emeritus Maxwell Upson Professor of Government and Adjunct Professor, Cornell Law School